persistenceOne/pstake-native/x/lscosmos/spec/06_messages.md

 ### MsgLiquidStake

-LiquidStake whitelisted IBC tokens and mint represntative stkTokens .
+LiquidStake allowlisted IBC tokens and mint represntative stkTokens .

 It does the following operations :